What is your name?

 What are the benefits?

-It depends which articles you believe!
+It depends on which articles you believe!
 It certainly has a benefit on my wallet though…

 The repetitiveness.
-There are only so many omelets and pancakes that you can have for breakfast!
+There are only so many omelettes and pancakes that you can have for breakfast!

 Have your family and friend been supportive?

 I am the only cook in my house so if they were not supportive they wouldn’t eat!
 Seriously though, it’s never been a case of being supportive or not because it is not a conscious thing that I put in people’s faces all day long no one really mentions it.

 Vegetable fajitas in tortilla wraps or pitta bread.
 Really simple, but you HAVE to have roasted beetroot in it to give it that extra bit of flavour.
 Simply shove a load of vegetables in the oven, I tend to choose carrots, parsnips, beetroot and sweet potato, with some fajita spices such as paprika and cayenne pepper.
 Serve with lettuce, pitta or wrap, mayonnaise (I use vegan mayonnaise as I tend to follow more vegan recipes on meat-free days due to my son’s dairy allergy).
 Voilà.
 Simple and quick, but absolutely gorgeous.